dwyl/learn-security/README.md

 ### OWASP Top 10

 The **O**pen **W**eb **A**pplication **S**ecurity **P**roject (OWASP)
-is a great source of information <br />
+is a great source of information <br/>
 about the most common _vulnerabilities_ in web applications/sites. <br />
 see: https://en.wikipedia.org/wiki/OWASP

 Rather than _repeat_ the OWASP "Top 10" _here_ we _encourage_ you to
-view the list and _learn_ how each vulnerability on the list can be _mitigated_.
+view the list and _learn_ how each vulnerability on the list can be _mitigated_.**

 > Cheat Sheet: https://www.owasp.org/index.php/OWASP_Top_Ten_Cheat_Sheet

+## Security Standards

-## ISO 27001 ?
+### ISO 27001 ?

 If you are interested in the ISO 27001 Information Technology Security standard, <br />
 please see: https://github.com/dwyl/ISO-27001-2013-information-technology-security

+### GDPR
+The General Data Protection Regulation (GDPR) is the new EU data protection framework that will take over from the UK Data Protection Act 1998 as of 25th May 2018, for any organisations operating in or offering goods/services to the EU.

+> [For the UK] The government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR.

+We have read through these and pulled out information _relevant to the kind of work that we do at dwyl_ but please see the [Recommended Reading](#recommended-reading) section below for resources with further details which may pertain to you.

 ## Recommended Reading